Traditional care + Natural medicines + Modern Lab testing + Nutritional Science

 In some cases deeper information is desirable, and I have access to the services of specialised laboratories that offer a very wide range of diagnostic tests.
-Some require a blood sample to be taken, which can be done here in the Clinic, and others require a urine sample, stool sample or a simple cheek swab, which can all be done in the privacy of your own home.
+Some require a blood sample to be taken from a vein, which can be done via a local phlebotomy service (e.g. Superdrug, Chichester), while others require just a finger-prick blood sample, a urine or stool sample, or a simple cheek swab, all of which can be done in the privacy of your own home.
 Tests frequntly ordered for patients include:

 Organic acid testing – a very useful diagnostic aid in identifying metabolic and microbial markers, vitamin status and oxalate levels.

 Heavy metals – body burdens of toxic metals enabling stategies for detoxification.

 Coeliac markers – a full panel of gluten reactivity markers (unlike the limited test offered by the NHS)

 DNA profiling – for the ultimate in personalised medicine

 Plus many others including – nutrient status, thyroid function, stool testing, allergy and autoimmune testing, homocysteine testing, etc.

 Herbal medicines can be extremely effective and have a very low incidence of side effects.

 Medicinal herbs can be prepared as tinctures (liquids to be taken in a little water usually), hot teas, cold mascerations, creams, powders, either in capsules or free flowing, syrups or oils.